SproutVideo/sproutvideo-php/README.md

 ?>
 ```

-You can also create and appy tags on the flay when uploading by passing along tag names:
+You can also create and apply tags on the fly when uploading by passing along tag names:

 ```php
 <?php